 Deane Church does not claim imposing architectural features or embellishment.
 It is a plain, homely village church, yet it possesses dignity and charm which appeal to all whose privilege it is to worship there.
 "Deane Sermons" is an event which yearly brings many hundreds of people from far and near to attend the services and renew old friendships.
+As we know it today, "Deane Sermons" dates back to a bequest of Thos.
+Nuttall of Rumworth, who, in 1813 left one-third of the rent from lands at Halliwell to the Vicar of Deane to preach a charity sermon, towards supporting Sundays Schools in Deane and Rumworth.
+It was to be preached on the 1st Sunday after the 24th June yearly.
+This obtained until 1908 when the date was altered to the 3rd Sunday in June, due to a change in the date of the Bolton holidays.
 It is hoped that this brochure will provide a more intimate understanding of the church and its story to our own people and to our visitors that they may have for the old church a greater affection still.

-The parishioners are mindful of maintaining in a state of good repairso great a heritage.
-Under expert advice and supervision a scheme of improvement and repair is now in progress to the end that they of this generation may pass on unimpaired the treasure entrusted to them.
+The parishioners are mindful of maintaining in a state of good repair so great a heritage.
+Under expert advice and supervision the schemes of improvement and repair (as mentioned earlier) have been completed, to the end that they of this generation may pass on unimpaired the treasure entrusted to them.